weaversa/cryptol-course/INSTALL.md

 - Instructions for installing `docker` on your system can be found at [https://docs.docker.com/get-docker](https://docs.docker.com/get-docker).
-- `docker run --rm -it` indicates that the commands are to be run in an interactive TTY, and the generated container is to be removed after use.
+- `docker run --rm -it` indicates that the commands are to be run in an interactive TTY, and the generated container will be removed upon exit.
 - If you are currently in the root of this repository, you can use `-v` and `--env` to mount the repository in the docker image and set the `CRYPTOLPATH` environment variable for access to this repository's